TacoMantra/delirium-assessment-tool/README.md

-# 🦴 Hip Fracture Risk Assessment 🦴
+# 🦴😵 Delirium Risk Assessment 😵🦴

-Welcome to the **Hip Fracture Risk Assessment** app!
-This tool is designed for orthopedic practitioners to assess patients for the risk of hip fractures through a dynamic questionnaire.
+Welcome to the **Delirium Risk Assessment** app!
+This tool is designed for orthopedic practitioners to assess post-surgical hip fracture patients for the risk of developing delirium through a dynamic questionnaire.

 ## 🚀 Getting Started